refactorfirst/RefactorFirst/README.md

 </reporting>
 ```

+## Viewing the Report
-Once the plugin is finished executing (it may take a while for large / old codebases), open the file **target/site/refactor-first-report.html** in the root of the project.
-It will contain a graph similar to the one above, and a table that lists God classes as well as the recommended order they should be refactored in.
-The classes you should refactor first are at the top.
+Once the plugin is finished executing (it may take a while for a large / old codebase), open the file **target/site/refactor-first-report.html** in the root of the project.
+It will contain a graph similar to the one above, and a table that lists God classes in the recommended order that they should be refactored.
+These are the clasess that are the easiest to refactor while also having the biggest positive impact to team productivity.

+## Additional Details
-This plugin will work on both single module and multi-module Maven projects.
+This plugin will work on both single module and multi-module Maven projects that have a typical Maven project layout.

 This tool is based on the paper **[Prioritizing Design Debt Investment Opportunities](https://dl.acm.org/doi/10.1145/1985362.1985372)** by Nico Zazworka, Carolyn Seaman, and Forrest Shull

+## Limitations
+* This plugin has only been confirmed to work with Java 8 projects at this time.
+* There isn't much logging (yet).
+* My time.
+This is a passion project and has been done in my spare time.

+## Feedback and Collaboration Welcome
 There is still much to be done.
-Your feedback would be greatly appreciated!
+Your feedback and collaboration would be greatly appreciated in the form of feature requests, bug submissions, and PRs.

-## Limitations
-* This plugin only works with Java 8 projects at this time
+If you find this plugin useful, please star this repository and share with your friends & colleagues and on social media.

 ## Future Plans
 * Improve logging.
 * Move from JUnit 4 to Junit 5.
 Junit 5 is lacking the support for temporary files that JUnit 4 provides.
 * Use Maven's Guice to autowire dependencies.
+* Add a Gradle plugin.
+* Incorporate bug counts per God class to the Impact (Y-Axis) calculation.
 * Incorporate more disharmonies from Object Oriented Metrics In Practice (Lanza and Marinescu, 2004).
 * Support Java 11

+#Thank You!
+Enjoy!